AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ### I have a methodical approach to solving problems

+>----- Here is how I would explain methodical approach to solving problems to someone new to coding. -----

 Methodical approach to solving problems is what we are learning all along at Makers.
 In other words this is about knowing what to do next.
 In the [blog about problem solving from Sam Morgan](https://blog.makersacademy.com/how-i-solve-problems-a6a84d167598).

 He describes the idea to **solve a problem Systematically and Systemically**.
 It took me some time to really understand it but now it is clear to me.